Social Icons

 Human Greed

-Some people have unquenchable desires and longings.
-They do not think twice about engaging in criminal activity and breaking the law to get filthy rich and have it all for themselves, even at the expense of the national coffer.
+Humans have unquenchable desires and longings.
+With such greed, we have that tendency not to think twice about engaging in criminal activity and breaking the law to get filthy rich and have it all for ourselves, even at the expense of the national coffer.

 Opportunity to Access

-People take advantage of the opportunity to do anything they like when they have access to public funds.
+Wetake advantage of the opportunity to do anything when they have access to public funds.
 They can fiddle with the calculations, bribe someone, embezzle money, or engage in corrupt practices.

 Inefficient System